lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 }
 ```

-Now we've settled on our validation API, here are the tests for `required`.
+This will be the format our two validators (and any future ones) will need to conform to.
+Now we've settled on our validation API, we can write the tests for `required`.

 ## The `required` validator

 ```js
 import {